MatthewKissinger/vm-ad-setup/README.md

 ![image](https://github.com/MatthewKissinger/vm-ad-setup/assets/48774883/622c818e-1b21-412a-bce4-4abe57dc379e)

-<p>5) Set up a username and password and WRITE THIS INFO DOWN!
+<p>Set up a username and password and WRITE THIS INFO DOWN!
 It will be needed to access the virtual machine via Remote Desktop Connection in the next Tutorial. </p>

 <p>Also, write down the Resource Group and Vnet (Virtual Network) that were created for DC-1 </p>

-<p>5) Set the Domain Controller's NIC (Network Interface Card) Private IP Address to static.</p>
+<h3>2) Set the Domain Controller's NIC (Network Interface Card) Private IP Address to static.</h3>

 <p>A Domain Contoller's IP address should be static because of reliability.
 If it always has the same Private IP Address, its client computers will never have an issue connecting to it via the network.</p>